NICKISBAD/CodeTesting/Notes.md

 # Hello!
  ## I'm NICKISBAD, more formally: Nick or Jiver (preferably Jiver please :P) This is my codetesting repostitory.
-Where i test different code and languages.
+Where i test different code and languages. (check me out on [replit](repl.it) aswellif you feel like it!

 # List of things i've uploaded here: **(as of 25/6/23)**